Posted August 2017 by NZCU Baywide

 To start, let’s talk about savings:

-1. Focus on your debt first
+1. Focus on the money you owe, first

 Let’s face it, life has a way of surprising you when you least expect it, and not always in a good way!
 Unexpected medical bills?
 Car repairs?
 Emergency flights?
 For these reasons, it’s almost always a good idea to have an emergency savings fund ready for a rainy, or in this case stormy, day.

 Note that we say ‘almost’, because there’s also little use in saving money when you have debts knocking at your door!
-But why?

 Rather than set money aside, consider putting the money you would have thrown into a savings account towards your debts instead.
 You’ll save less cold hard cash in the short term, but over time you'll save many hundreds more in unpaid interest.